benfuddled/sheetloaf/README.md

 WARNING: This project is still early on and does not do much of anything.
 Check back later.

-cli args are the same as https://github.com/postcss/postcss-cli
+cli --use arg is the same as https://github.com/postcss/postcss-cli

+## FAQ

+> Can I use this with regular CSS files?

+You can, but there wouldn't be much benefit over using only PostCSS.
+This project is intended to simplify the two-step process of rendering Sass files and then transforming the output with PostCSS.